atlasconsulting/bedita-sdk-js/README.md

     });
 ```

-In this way it is possible to instantiate different BEdita API clients distingued by name.
+In this way it is possible to instantiate different BEdita API clients distinguished by name.

 ### Interceptors